SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 WHERE Address.Country LIKE @countryName
 ```

-If we take a look at the generated stored procedures for the Employee entity, we can notice that there is a new stored procedure Employee_CountByCountry.
+If we take a look at the generated stored procedures for the **Employee** entity, we can notice that there is a new stored procedure **Employee_CountByCountry**.

 ```sql
 CREATE PROCEDURE [dbo].[Employee_CountByCountry] (@countryName [nvarchar] (256))